Pune's anti-spam policy bounces out right to information

-RTI activists claim that they are facing delivery failures while attempting to send emails to high-ranking officers of the state government; the IT department says that the anti-spam policy is causing the malfunction and it is in the process of resolving the issue
+RTI activists claim they are facing delivery failures while attempting to send emails to high-ranking officers of the state govt; IT dept says anti-spam policy is causing the malfunction and it is in the process of resolving the issue

 The state government’s tall claims of being a pioneer in e-governance has hit a roadblock since the email ids of top officials have been virtually inactive for the past one month.City-based RTI activists claim that they are facing frequent message delivery failures while attempting to send emails to high-ranking officers of the state government.